emmagg6/CASTLE-GT/README.md

 From most to least basic:

-> In the folder *basic-GameTheory-SetUp* contains some basic (first pass), very simple, versions of the 2-player interaction game with game theoretic dynamics.
+> In the folder *basic-GameTheory-SetUp* contains some basic (first pass), very simple, versions of the 2-player interaction with game theoretic dynamics.

-> In the folder *DEMO* is a pygame interface of an OpenSpiel game set-up for the DARPA CASTLE PI meeting.
+> In the folder *DEMO* is a pygame interface of an OpenSpiel game set-up for the DARPA CASTLE PI meeting March 2024.

 > In the folder *RL* is the current worl towards a trained PPO RL agent integration into CC2: https://github.com/cage-challenge/cage-challenge-2.
 In this dynamic 2-player environment that is a consistant topology, an approximate course correllated equilibrium is to be computed "on top of" the PPO Agent, taking the adversarial invador into account as part of the environment.